garnser/innobackupex-remote/README.md

 `$ ./innobackupex-remote.sh <origin-hostname> [Incremental]`

+Backups will be Full unless specified as Incremental.
+If the host is unknown the first backup will be Full regardless.
 As you run it will store your backups in the destination-folder divided by dates.

 ```
 $ find /backup/xtrabackup/ -maxdepth 2